 When Amazon upgraded its Fire Tablets, the company did a fine job making changes where needed, including improved processors, increased RAM, better screens, and more.
 The Fire HD 8 Kids vs. Fire HD 10 Kids have a lot in common, but they diverge in a few critical ways.

-Amazon Fire HD 10 Kids Edition vs. Fire HD 8 Kids Edition: Searching for separation
+Amazon Fire HD 10 Kids vs. Fire HD 8 Kids: Searching for separation

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 As mentioned above, these two tablets share much of the same DNA since they are based on two of the best Fire Tablets, it can be challenging to choose which one to pick.
 However, if we look closely, we can see a few differences outside of price.

 |Header Cell - Column 0||Fire HD 8 Kids||Fire HD 10 Kids|

 |Dimensions||8.7 x 7.1 x 1.1 inches||8.2 x 10.6 x 1.1 inches|

 |Battery life||Up to 12 hours of multimedia||Up to 12 hours of multimedia|